achintyapro03/ASIC_Design_Lab/README.md

   <details>
     <summary>Software Installation</summary>

-    1 Yosys
+## 1. Yosys

 Yosys is a versatile synthesis tool that can be customized for various synthesis tasks by combining its existing algorithms, called "passes," through synthesis scripts.
 Additional passes can also be added by modifying the Yosys C++ code base.
-Yosys is used as a backend in several formal verification tools, such as **sby**, which utilizes SMT solvers for formal property checking, and **mcy**, which assesses testbench quality using mutation coverage metrics.
-It is open-source software licensed under the ISC license, which is compatible with GPL and similar to the MIT or 2-clause BSD licenses.
+It serves as a backend for several formal verification tools, such as sby, which utilizes SMT solvers for formal property checking, and mcy, which assesses testbench quality using mutation coverage metrics.
+Yosys is open-source software licensed under the ISC license, which is compatible with GPL and is similar to the MIT or 2-clause BSD licenses.

     ```
     git clone https://github.com/YosysHQ/yosys.git